Limited Offer: Save Up to 33%. Only 15 Founding Spots. See What's Included.

 A visitor who lands on your homepage, reads with interest, and then has to hunt for a contact link has already had a friction experience.
 Some will hunt and find it.
 Many won't.

 Your most important call to action belongs at the top of your homepage, visible without scrolling, on both desktop and mobile.
 The wording matters enormously.
 "Contact us" tells the visitor what to do for you.
-"Book a free 30-minute call" tells them what they get and why it's worth doing.
+"Instead of "get in touch," try "see how we've helped businesses like yours" or "book a free 15-minute call."
+The visitor should know exactly what happens when they click.

 Problem 4: The Contact Process Has Friction